QUESTION

 For your sewing comfort, HAKA's Modular Style cabinets are available in a choice of heights: 28", 29" or 30".

-For more about choosing your sewing and cutting furniture heights, check out HAKA’s Height Tips.
+check out HAKA’s Height Tips.
 P.S.
 HAKA can customize your sewing furniture height to your specifications.

 The Tip-Matik Lift has three convenient positions: